WxxShirley/LLMNodeBed/README.md

 | LLM Instruction Tuning       | -        | Ours Implemented                           | `LLMPredictor/Instruction Tuning` |
 | Direct Inference             | -        | Ours Implemented                           | `LLMZeroShot/Direct`              |

+## 📮 Contact

+If you have any further questions about usage, reproducibility, or would like to discuss, please feel free to open an issue or contact the authors via email at xxwu@se.cuhk.edu.hk.

 ## 🙏 Acknowledgements

 We thank the authors of TAPE, ENGINE, GraphGPT, LLaGA, and ZeroG for their open-source implementations.
 Part of our framework is inspired by [GLBench](https://github.com/NineAbyss/GLBench).